-Despite its name, the Oregonian is a local paper and it focuses on readers in the Portland area.
-So for the most part, it does not include obituaries for Oregonians from other parts of our very large state.
+Despite their names, Portland's two long-running daily newspapers the Oregon Journal (published 1902-1982) and the Oregonian (published 1861-present) were/are local papers focusing on readers in the Portland area.
+So for the most part, these newspapers did not publish obituaries for people who lived in other parts of our very large state.

-Whose obituaries can you expect to find in the Oregonian?
+Whose obituaries can you expect to find in the Oregon Journal and the Oregonian?

 However, these notices often have the feel of straight news, rather than obituary.
 For example, the day after former Oregon senator and long-time Eugenian Wayne Morse died in 1974, the Oregonian ran a full-page-width headline at the very tippy-top of page one (at left).

-Are you ready to start searching for an obituary or death notice in the Oregonian?
+Are you ready to start searching for an obituary or death notice in the Oregon Journal or the Oregonian?

 If you think your ancestor's obituary or death/funeral notice is likely to be in the Oregonian, you can get started by searching for their name in the library's Historical Oregonian (1861-1987).
-(To use this resource from outside the library, you'll need to log in with your library card number and password.)
+To look for obituaries in the Journal, search for your ancestro's name in Oregon Journal (1902-1982).
+(To use these resources from outside the library, you'll need to log in with your library card number and password.)

-If this resource is new to you, ask the librarian on duty the next time you're in the library in person.
-Remember, if you don't find an obituary, death notice, or funeral notice that you think really ought to have been in the Oregonian, librarians can always help you think of other ways to search.
+If these newspaper archive resources are new to you, we can help.
 Get in touch with a librarian for personalized help with your research!
+And remember, if you don't find an obituary, death notice, or funeral notice that you think really ought to have been in the Oregonian or the Oregon Journal, librarians can always help you think of other ways to search.

-When should you look somewhere other than the Oregonian?
+When should you look somewhere other than the Oregon Journal and the Oregonian?

 If you've done all that great newspaper research but you're not finding an obituary for a Portland ancestor, you might want to try another tack.
 Take a look at my post Can't find that Portland obituary?
 Try the Ledger Index instead -- it talks about using an early and surprisingly detailed death index to learn details about a deceased person when there isn't an obituary available.